-Steel Grey Granite
+Steel Grey Granite Countertops: Cost, Colors & Honest Review

-steel gray granite countertops
+steel grey granite countertops kitchen modern design

 It looks great as a neutral anchor for a room.
 The background is a dark grey colour.
 There are lighter silver flecks, subtle shades of medium grey, and the occasional hint of deep black all over that dark canvas.